LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/wrap-up.rst

 A quick search online shows that besides functions, we can also share individual variables.
-There are also alternative syntaxes for ``module.exports`` - even one that exports as an object, but imports as a function (which means no dot notation). :-O
+There are also alternative syntaxes for ``module.exports`` - even one that exports as an object, but imports as a function (which means no dot notation).

 The skills you practiced in this chapter provide a solid foundation for modules.
 Learning the alternatives becomes a matter of personal preference and